hakimdaniel/img-to-pdf/README.md

+# Rajinkan membaca

 # img-to-pdf
 Tool convert images into pdf file, easy to use.
 Created by python Coded by me.

+# Requirement
+- make sure you have python installed into your pc/laptop https://python.org/downloads
+- Usaha tawakkal

 # Download
 download this "pdfcvr.py" file program.